Parsa-Sedigh/rebottle/README.md

 - [ ] observability (Prometheus)
 - [ ] fully document the api using openapi
 - [ ] deployment using K8S

+---

+## architecture

+### DTO and datastruct(model)
+Transfer req payload into DTO struct, put it in service layer, in service transform dto into datasturct and pass it to repository.

+We use DTO to transfer data from handlers to services and we use datastruct to work with repository level.

+So repository level works only with datastructs and service and service and handlers work with DTOs.

+- application level => handlers
+- service level => business logic
+- repository level => we work with database